dotnet/runtime/src/clr/Documentation/botr/garbage-collection.md

 1. User thread runs out of allocation budget and triggers a GC.
 2. GC calls SuspendEE to suspend managed threads.
 3. GC decides if background GC should be run.
-4. If so background GC thread is woken up, to do a background GC.
+4. If so background GC thread is woken up to do a background GC.
 Background GC thread calls RestartEE to resume managed threads.
 5. Managed threads continue allocating while the background GC does its work.
 6. User thread may run out of allocation budget and trigger an